opensearch-project/documentation-website/_install-and-configure/install-opensearch/windows.md

 ### Option 1: Test your OpenSearch settings with security enabled

-1. Run the demo batch script.

-   1. Run the batch script from Command prompt or Powershell:
+1. Run the demo batch script from Command prompt or Powershell.

       1. Open Command Prompt by entering `cmd` or Powershell by entering `powershell` in the search box next to **Start** on the taskbar.
       1. Change to the top directory of your OpenSearch installation.